Mohammad Najibar Rahman: Early life

-Rahman was born in 1860 in Charbeltail village, Shahjadpur Upazila, Sirajganj District.
+Rahman was born in 1860 to a Bengali Muslim family in the village of Charbeltail in Shahzadpur, Sirajganj, then a part of the Pabna District of the Bengal Presidency.
 He studied at Normal school in Dhaka.

 Career

 After school, Rahman worked at a Neel Kuthi (Indigo factory) in Jalpaiguri.
 He was a postmaster briefly.
 But, mostly, he served as a teacher all through his life at different schools like Bhangabari Middle English School in Sirajganj, Salanga Minor School, and Rajshahi Junior Madrasa.
 He was a home-tutor of the young Mahmuda Khatun Siddiqua, who later became a writer and poet.

 During Rahman's tenure as a teacher in Salanga, he played a key role in the protest that lead to the withdrawal of the local Hindu Zamindar's ban on eating beef.
-In 1892, Rahman founded a Maktab in his village, which later was converted to a girls' school.
+In 1892, Rahman founded a maktab in his village, which later was converted to a girls' school.
 He and his wife had to go door to door to get students for their girls school.
-His 1904 book, Bilati Borjon Rohoshya, was banned by the British Raj.
+Inspired by the notion of a free nation during this time, he published his first collection of essays in the book named Bilati Barjan Rahasya (1904).
+The book was subsequently banned by the British Raj.

 Prominent Muslim Bengali author Ismail Hossain Siraji inspired him to get involved in literary activities.
-He felt the oppression of Bengali Muslims by British Indian administrators in the context of Bengal Partition in 1905.
-Inspired by the notion of a free nation during this time, he published his first collection of essays in the book named Bilati Barjan Rahasya(1904).
-In 1905, he joined the meeting of East Bengal's Muslim leaders presided by Nawab Khwaja Salimullah.
+He felt the oppression of Bengali Muslims by British Indian administrators in the context of the Partition of Bengal in 1905.
+On 16 October 1905, the day the Bengal Province was parted, he attended a meeting with other Muslim figures across East Bengal presided by Nawab Khwaja Salimullah in Northbrook Hall where a political front called the Mohammedan Provincial Union was formed.

 Death

-On 18 October 1923, Rahman passed away at Hati Qumrul village in Raiganj.
+On 18 October 1923, Rahman died at Hati Qumrul village in Raiganj.